“Thoughts?” Church looked at each of those assembled in what they called the war room.

 “Good point,” agreed Doc.
 He turned back to Church.
 “It sounds like we’re in agreement.
 Decline the interview.
 Cite respect for the privacy of the guests or some shit like that.”

 “It might not be that easy,” Church said, his lips pulling into a thin line.
 “I got a call from our friends in Pine Ridge.
 Sean Callaghan towed a rental that broke down on the back road between Pine Ridge and Sumneyville.
-The woman was asking a lot of questions, so Nicki had Ian look into her.”
+A woman who told Nicki that she worked for the Sentinel Voice and was headed to Sanctuary.”

-Cage shifted, the image of a woman with dark, glossy curls and glittering eyes coming to mind.
+Cage shifted, the image of a woman with glossy, dark curls and glittering eyes coming to mind.

 Church nodded.
 “Apparently.”